Paige Craig

-Paige Craig (born 1975) is a venture capitalist and general partner at Arena Ventures, a founder-focused, seed stage venture capital firm based in Los Angeles.
+Paige Craig (born 1974) is an American venture capitalist and the founder and managing partner of Outlander VC, an early-stage venture capital firm.
+Before entering venture capital, Craig served in the United States Marine Corps and later co-founded the Lincoln Group.

 Early life and education

-He began his career in the military in 1992, where he went to West Point, ultimately becoming a cadet.
-In 1995, he dropped out of West Point and enlisted in the United States Marine Corps with his time in the Marines strongly influencing the development of his '33 principles for investment' He got his undergraduate in Information Technology from the University of Maryland, later earning an M.B.A from National University.
+He entered the United States Military Academy at West Point in 1992.
+In 1995, he dropped out of West Point and enlisted in the United States Marine Corps.

+He earned a bachelor’s degree in information technology from the University of Maryland and later earned an MBA from National University.

 Career

-He enlisted in the Marines and was promoted to sergeant before leaving the service in 2000.
+Craig was promoted to sergeant before leaving the Marine Corps in 2000.
 After the Invasion of Iraq in 2003, he created the Lincoln Group and started winning Pentagon contracts to assist with "psychological operations".
 In 2007, he sold his share of the Lincoln Group and moved to Los Angeles in 2008.
-From 2010 to 2012, he was the CEO and cofounder of BetterWorks, whose mission was to help smaller companies create office cultures of offering abundant perks.
-In May 2012, in what he described as the "lowest point of his professional career", he shut down the company and returned the remaining capital to his investor.
+From 2010 to 2012, he was the CEO and cofounder of BetterWorks, a startup that helped smaller companies offer employee perks and that raised $10.5 million; his co-founders were George Ishii and Sizhao Yang.
+In May 2012, in what he described as the "lowest point of his professional career", he shut down the company, which told customers it had been unable to sustain a large enough market.